NebulaNebula

 Complex reasoning and deep analysis — routed to a more powerful model capable of nuanced, multi-step thinking.

 This happens automatically.
 You don't have to think about it for day-to-day use.
-If you want a specific agent to always use a particular model, you can pin one from the agent's detail page by clicking the model badge.
+If you want a specific agent to always use a particular model, you can pin one from the agent's details panel by clicking the model badge.

 Model selection in automations